henrikbol/plboost/README.md

 ## Overview

 This Python Jupyter Notebook demonstrate prediction of Premiere League games based on a random simulation based the Poison distribution.
-The method is based on this Medium article on [Poisson process and match prediction](https://towardsdatascience.com/o-jogo-bonito-predicting-the-premier-league-with-a-random-model-1b02fa3a7e5a).
+The method is inspired by this [Medium](https://medium.com) article on [Poisson process and match prediction](https://towardsdatascience.com/o-jogo-bonito-predicting-the-premier-league-with-a-random-model-1b02fa3a7e5a).

 The data files contains the results of all Premiere League matches since 2014/15 season.
 The files are captured from the [Football-Data site](https://www.football-data.co.uk/englandm.php).

+The model calculate the average goals scored for home and away team in the previous matches.
+Then simulate 500 games between the teams where the goals scored follow a Poison distribution.
+The outcome determine the prediction.

 The columns in the CSV files are defined as follow:
 - Div = League Division